SEASON 1 EPISODES

 “Humans are new here.
 Above us, the galaxies dance out toward infinity.
 Under our feet is ancient earth.
 We are beautifully molded from this clay.
 Yet the smallest stone is millions of years older than us.
 In your thoughts, the silent universe seeks echo.”

-- John O’Donohue (Anam Cara: A Book of Celtic Wisdom)
+- John O’Donohue (Anam Cara: A Book of Celtic Wisdom)“Pull up a chair.
+Take a taste.
+Come join us.
+Life is so endlessly delicious.”

 3. What makes you come alive?